 How To Move Out In Your Twenties (or sooner!)

 You knew it was coming and it's number one because lets be real you can't be financially independent (successfully) without having a budget and sticking to it.
-Read that again, you can't, so my friends learn how to budget now and it will serve you well in your adulthood.
-I'll be posting soon about how to write your first budget that will include printables.
-But in order to be able to move out, you need to budget for that.
+Read that again, you can't.
+So my friends learn how to budget now and it will serve you well in your adulthood.
+You can sign up for my free course, Budget Basics, to get a grip on your finances for good.
+But in order to be able to move out, you need to budget specifically for that.
 Most places want a security deposit, first and last months rent, and you should still have an emergency fund in your savings on top of all that!

 While you are living rent free (or very low rent) at your parents' house, don't spend money if you don't have to.
-If you can eat at home, eat at home, don't go out, pack a lunch.
+If you can eat at home, eat at home.
+Don't go out to eat, instead pack a lunch.
 If you have errands to run, run them all at once in order to save gas.
 If your friends are always bugging you to hang out find something to do for free.
 Saving money, a lot of money, is going to take a lot of work.
-Work all those extra hours and don't spend any extra money!
+Speaking of work, work extra hours at your job if you can in this season and don't spend any of the extra money you make!

 2. START PLANNING WAY IN ADVANCE